bcollinsNR/GMR/README.md

-Grande Mark Ranch 2012
+Grande Mark Ranch 2012 (RIP)
 ===
-Right now:
-Only works on FF :(...

-Need to make this work w/ Chrome again.

-Live:
-grandemarkranch.com
+WebGL stuff only worked on FF, so I had to take it down :(...

-Grass will grow and follow your cursor.
+Grass will "grow" and follow your cursor, simulating wind(?).
 Click on the cow for more information.